neoclide/macdown.vim/Readme.md

 `sudo` might be required.

-You can also make your own parser, it's just create a excutable file inside `macdown.vim/bin` which accept markdown content from stdin and output html to stdout.
+You can also make your own parser, just create a excutable file that accepts markdown content from stdin and output html to stdout, then configure `g:macdown_external_programme` to the path of the file:

+    let g:macdown_external_programme = '~/my-parser'

 ## TODO